 Unlike Word, Publisher uses CMYK and Pantone colors, does color separations, has measurements to 1/1000″ and, most germane to our discussion, has Master Pages!
 This latter feature makes it easy to create a modular document.
 All pages are completely independent of one another.
 No section or page breaks to foul up formatting.
 No pictures anchored to text that move around.
 The main catch with Publisher is that people don’t know it’s there, so they have to do some learning.

-OK, so maybe learning is a roadblock.
-That’s OK, there is another way that’s still better than PowerPoint for proposals.
+There is another way that’s still better than PowerPoint for proposals.
 Word!

 Using Word for Modular Documents